 Women supporting Women08 June 21

 Women supporting women is definitely a theme running through everything we are doing at Skarlette.
 It's exciting and empowering to be meeting and working with so many wonderful women and charities, be they individuals or organisations.
-We'll be able to share some really inspirational words from Codilia Gapare - Founder of the C-lash when we post her guest blog.
+Here are some really inspirational words from Codilia Gapare - Founder of the C-lash...

 Sadly, cancer of many varieties is something suffered by too many people the world over, full stop.
 Although breast cancer is the most common cancer in females, there are many other types of cancer that the charity Look Good Feel Better help to support women through - I myself was lucky enough to benefit from the invaluable support they offer when I was going through my treatment.
 Another fine example of women supporting women was a really exciting conversation we've had with LGFB - they can help the women they reach by offering information and support to help boost body confidence by including Skarlette® in their work.

 Women need to be supported and informed when making choices about breast cancer surgery.
 Their surgeon may talk to them about reconstruction, their breast care nurse may talk to them about wearing prosthetics, and their specialist bra fitter will be that person to ensure they receive the right prosthetics for their post-surgical lingerie and their individual shape.
 But who's talking to women about the option of remaining flat?
 We want this option added into the conversation.
 It was lovely meeting with Monica Harrington for that very reason.
 Monica has been fitting lingerie for women after surgery for many years and is a specialist in this field.